-When the income on which the tax was withheld is included in the recipient's German income tax assessment, the amount withheld is credited against the recipient's German income tax liability or, if the amount withheld is in excess of such liability, refunded.
-If the income is not included in such assessment (e.g., because the recipient is not subject to net income tax with respect to such income in Germany), the recipient may nevertheless be able to claim a full or partial refund of the withholding tax under certain circumstances (e.g., because the recipient is eligible for an exemption from, or a reduction in the rate of, such withholding tax under an applicable income tax treaty).
-The recipients tax assessment system for income from capital investments (including interest income), as described above, may, however, for individuals holding the securities as private assets, be replaced by the envisaged final withholding tax system (Abgeltungsteuer), which is scheduled to become effective as of 1 January 2009.
+Tax withheld is credited or refunded if the underlying income is included in the purchaser's German income tax assessment.
+If the income is not included in such assessment (e.g., because the purchaser is not subject to net income tax with respect to such income in Germany), the purchaser may nevertheless be able to claim a full or partial refund of the withholding tax when the purchaser is eligible for an exemption from, or a reduction in the rate of, such withholding tax under German domestic law (e.g., corporate holders of hybrid debt are generally entitled to a reduced withholding tax rate of 15.825%) or an applicable income tax treaty.

 9.2 Seller Tax Accounting.
-Does your country require that a specific accounting policy is adopted for tax purposes by the seller or purchaser in the context of a securitisation?
+Does Germany require that a specific accounting policy is adopted for tax purposes by the seller or purchaser in the context of a securitisation?

 Germany has not adopted any specific accounting policy for tax purposes in the context of a securitisation.
-As German tax accounting is always essentially based upon German GAAP, the answer to the question of whether the seller or the purchaser has to show the assigned receivables in its tax balance sheet depends on whether the sale of the receivables can be considered as a true sale for tax accounting purposes, i.e., whether the legal and/or economic ownership in the receivables has been transferred.
-The treatment under IFRS or US GAAP is not decisive for German tax accounting purposes.
-IFRS or US GAAP may, however, gain influence on interest deduction issues for German tax purposes in light of the envisaged German business tax reform (Unternehmensteuerreform 2008), which is scheduled to become effective as of 1 January 2008.
+German tax law generally follows German GAAP.
+The concept of economic ownership under German GAAP and German tax law is essentially the same.
+The answer to the question of whether the seller or the purchaser has to show the assigned receivables in its tax balance sheet depends on whether the sale of the receivables can be considered a true sale or a secured loan, i.e., whether economic ownership in the receivables has been transferred.
+Pursuant to a recent decision of the German Federal Tax Court, economic ownership of the receivables remains with the seller if the seller continues to bear the credit risk associated with the receivables.
+This is the case, for example, where the amounts retained by the purchaser to cover credit risk (e.g., purchase price discounts) significantly exceed the expectable default rate and are refundable (if the credit risk does not materialise).
+The treatment under IFRS or US GAAP is not decisive for German tax purposes.

-9.3 Stamp Duty, etc. Does your country impose stamp duty or other documentary taxes on sales of receivables?
+9.3 Stamp Duty, etc. Does Germany impose stamp duty or other documentary taxes on sales of receivables?